itissalma/itissalma/README.md

 # 💫 About Me:
 👋 Hey there!
 I'm a backend developer based in Dubai with a strong foundation in Computer Science and a Mathematics minor from AUC.
-Since graduating, I've been building scalable backend systems using Go, TypeScript, and Python, focusing on performance, reliability, and clean architecture. 🛠️🚀<br><br>
-I thrive on solving complex problems and turning ideas into production-ready systems.
-Whether it's designing APIs, integrating cloud services, or optimizing backend workflows, I’m passionate about writing efficient, maintainable code that drives real impact. 🌍⚙️<br><br>
-Beyond backend engineering, I have a keen interest in data and machine learning, having explored areas like deep learning and applied AI through academic and personal projects. 🧠📊<br><br>
-I'm always excited to collaborate on meaningful tech projects, learn new tools, and keep growing as a developer.
-Let’s connect and build something great together! 💡💬
+Since graduating, I've been building scalable backend systems using Go, TypeScript, and Python, focusing on performance, reliability, and clean architecture. <br><br>🛠️🚀 I thrive on solving complex problems and turning ideas into production-ready systems.
+Whether it's designing APIs, integrating cloud services, or optimizing backend workflows, I’m passionate about writing efficient, maintainable code that drives real impact.<br><br>🌍⚙️ Beyond backend engineering, I have a keen interest in data and machine learning, having explored areas like deep learning and applied AI through academic and personal projects.<br><br>🧠📊 I'm always excited to collaborate on meaningful tech projects, learn new tools, and keep growing as a developer.
+Let’s connect and build something great together!

 ## 🌐 Socials: